jytime/Mask_RCNN_Pytorch/README.md

 This is an implementation of the instance segmentation model [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Pytorch, based on the previous work of [Matterport](https://github.com/matterport/Mask_RCNN) and [lasseha](https://github.com/multimodallearning/pytorch-mask-rcnn).
 Matterport's repository is an implementation on Keras and TensorFlow while lasseha's repository is an implementation on Pytorch.

 ## Features
-This implementation has the following features:
+Compared with other PyTor implementations, this repository has the following features:
+* It supports multi-image batch training (i.e., batch size >1).
+* It supports PyTorch 0.4.0
+* People could train Mask R-CNN on their own dataset (please see *synthia.py*)
+* People could use a model pre-trained on COCO or ImageNet to segment objects in their own images (please see *demo_coco.py* or *demo_synthia.py*).

 ## Requirements
 * Python 3
-* Pytorch 0.4
+* PyTorch 0.4
 * matplotlib, scipy, skimage, h5py, numpy

 ## Compilation